 Can you use salsa instead of enchilada sauce?

-You totally can!
-You may lose a little bit of that signature “enchilada” flavor without the enchilada sauce, but it’ll still be really flavorful and delicious!
+You can definitely use salsa instead of enchilada sauce here.
+You may lose a little bit of that signature “enchilada” flavor without the enchilada sauce, but it’ll still be really flavorful and delicious.

 Can I use flour tortillas for enchiladas?

-Absolutely!
-This enchilada casserole can be made with either corn or flour tortillas – you pick whichever you like best!
-Do note that flour tortillas tend to get a little bit soggier than corn tortillas, but the end product is still REALLY delicious.
+Sure!
+This enchilada casserole can be made with either corn or flour tortillas – you pick whichever you like best.
+Do note that flour tortillas tend to get a little bit soggier than corn tortillas, but the end product is still really delicious.

 Are enchiladas healthy?